DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 twenty-two permanent residents of Mungalawurru, but it wasn’t connected to the internet.

-That visit occurred in 2010, when over 80 per cent people in Australia over the age of 14 were using the internet.[^1] Mungalawurru’s somewhat extreme degree of isolation was about to change.
+That visit occurred in 2010, when over 80 per cent of people in Australia over the age of 14 were using the internet.[^1] Mungalawurru’s somewhat extreme degree of isolation was about to change.
 We were doing the groundwork for a project that would provide computers and internet access, along with training and maintenance, to households in three small communities.
-Kwale Kwale, forty kilometres west of Alice Springs, was the first to be connected, followed Mungalawurru and then Imangara, which lies between Alice Springs and Tennant Creek, east of the Stuart Highway.
+Kwale Kwale, 40 kilometer west of Alice Springs, was the first to be connected, followed by Mungalawurru and then Imangara, which lies between Alice Springs and Tennant Creek, east of the Stuart Highway.